 Your photo collection is important to you.
-You therefore want to prepare yourself for this stage.
+You, therefore, want to prepare yourself for this stage.

 These may come from relatives who have just discovered that they had them, or you may find some tucked away in your home.

 As this will be a big project you may want some entertainment playing thin the background.
 This could be your favorite radio station, your favorite songs, or maybe the TV.

 Yes, yes I know I’m digressing, so let’s begin!

-I want to share with you my way of how I organized my photo collection.
-There are many ways though that you can do this and you may wish to do this your way.
+I want to share with you the way of how I organized my photo collection.
+There are many ways through that you can do this and you may wish to do this your way.

 These folders contain records and documents for each branch of my tree.
-So for each branch there is a different folder.
+So for each branch, there is a different folder.

-I therefore took the same approach with my old family photo collection!
+I, therefore, took the same approach with my old family photo collection!

 By now you have separated your photos into different family groups.
 Now you can separate them further by putting together all the photos for each ancestor.

-Try to find the earliest photo of your ancestor, this maybe a picture of him or her when they were a baby or a small child.
+Try to find the earliest photo of your ancestor, this may be a picture of him or her when they were a baby or a small child.
 Then you can work through the years.

-The 3 steps to organize your family photo collection:
+3 steps to organize your collection:

 - Separate them into different branches of your family.

-- Collect photos for each individual ancestor.
+- Collect photos of each ancestor.

 What If My Photos Are …?

-Well there you are.
+Well, there you are.
 That was my approach to putting my old family photo collection into order.
 Pretty simple right?

-If I haven’t covered something here then please feel free to either comment below or contact me I will then add your question to the following with an appropriate answer.
+If I haven’t covered something here then please feel free to either comment below or contact me.
+I will then add your question to the following with an appropriate answer.

 I don’t have a photograph of an ancestor!

-If you have searched all around your house and still can’t find any photographs for an ancestor of yours then try asking your relatives for help.
+If you have searched all around your house and still can’t find any photographs of an ancestor of yours then try asking your relatives for help.
 They may have the photos that you are searching for.

 You may also want to try other resources to help you.
 The well-known genealogy search website Ancestry has many public family trees submitted by members of the site.

 If they have submitted photos for a shared family photo then you could use that one, provided that you ask for permission first.

-Another source could be local family history books that may actually feature your ancestors.
+Another source could be local family history books that may feature your ancestors.
 You will again need to ask for permission first before you use them.

 I have a damaged picture!

 It can be heartbreaking when you do have a photograph of an ancestor but it is damaged in some way.

-Of course you may not find an exact match but find a similar photograph of your ancestor from the same time.
+Of course, you may not find an exact match but find a similar photograph of your ancestor from the same time.

 One other choice is to use photo editing software on your computer.
-My go to choice is Adobe Photoshop which I have become quite familiar with over the years.
+My go-to choice is Adobe Photoshop which I have become quite familiar with over the years.